jiaohehu/NPreview/DOC-mp.md

 same command as to compile a normal ConTeXt or LuaTeX file, and then have the resulting image appearing as part of the document.
 It is also possible to typeset the image as a "float".

+  \starttext
+    \startMPpage
+      fill fullcircle scaled 5cm withcolor red ;
+    \stopMPpage
+    \startMPpage
+      fill unitsquare scaled 5cm withcolor red ;
+    \stopMPpage
+  \stoptext

+If the file is saved as yourfile.tex, then you can produce a PDF file with:

+  context yourfile

+The previous call will use LUATEX and CONTEXT MKIV to produce a file with two pages using the built in METAPOST library with METAFUN.
+When you use this route you will automatically get the integrated text support shown in this manual, including OPENTYPE support.
+If one page is enough, you can also say:

 Inclusion of MetaPost code in LaTeX is also possible by using LaTeX-packages, for example gmp or mpgraphics.